Policy

 Posted on:

 I attended the Council’s Administration and Finance Committee hearing meeting last Monday to discuss the budget, PennDOT’s Multi-Modal Fund, and to present this blog’s $25 Sidewalk proposal.
 First, the committee’s explanation as to why the projected 2014 $2.2 million budget carryover didn’t necessarily constitute a “surplus” did not clarify things much.
-As […]
+As it was explained to me, Council budgets money so that they need to buy stuff for the next year.
+“So the […]

 Latest News